 - Lead generation agents or companies.

-Tip: Be careful how you build your website, as we’ve seen local businesses who try to create multiple location pages for every city around their target market get kicked off of GMB (delisted and loose all the testimonials they had).
-We think this is either due to quality of content, or Google classifying these websites as lead generation – which is not allowed to be listed.
+Tip: Be careful how you build your website, as we’ve seen local businesses who try to create multiple location pages for every city around their target market get kicked off of GMB (delisted and lose all the testimonials they had).
+We think this is either due to the quality of content or Google classifying these websites as a lead generation – which is not allowed to be listed.